Metra: Connections

+The Davis Street/Evanston station on the UP-N has connections to Pace and CTA buses, and the CTA Purple Line.

 Transportation in Chicago consists of a public transportation infrastructure allowing for intermodal connections to local, regional, national and international transportation services.
 Parking lots are available adjacent to most suburban Metra stations for passengers connecting with their train by car.
 Most parking lots are operated by the municipality they are located in.
 Fees and fines are also assessed by the local municipality; however, parking is usually free on weekends and most holidays.

-Mass transit CTA and suburban Pace buses connect with many Metra stations downtown and in the suburbs.
-Monthly pass holders are offered link-up options with these services.
-In addition, many intercity bus lines connect with passengers outside of Union Station.
+NITA's two other service boards, the Chicago Transit Authority (CTA) and Pace Suburban Bus, connect with many Metra stations in downtown Chicago and in the suburbs.
+NITA coordinates fares, schedules, and service standards for all three service boards in order to ensure regional coordination and integration.
+Metra schedules will be designed to allow for timed connections to CTA and Pace buses and "L" trains, and vice versa.

-The Chicago "L" also has transfers with Metra at some Chicago stations.
-Most 'L' lines traverse the Loop allowing nearby access to all downtown Metra terminals.
-There are also transfer points between Metra and the 'L' outside of the Loop, such as transfers from the Union Pacific Northwest Line to the Blue Line at Irving Park and Jefferson Park Transit Center; and from the Union Pacific West Line to the Green Line at Oak Park.
-'L' trains announce downtown Metra connections on board when announcing the next 'L' stop.
+The CTA's Chicago "L" rapid transit system has transfers with Metra at some Chicago stations.
+Most "L" lines traverse the Loop allowing nearby access to all downtown Metra terminals.
+There are also transfer points between Metra and the "L" outside of the Loop, such as transfers from the Union Pacific Northwest Line to the Blue Line at Irving Park and Jefferson Park Transit Center; from the Union Pacific North Line to the Purple Line at Evanston Davis Street; and from the Union Pacific West Line to the Green Line at Oak Park.
+"L" trains announce downtown Metra connections on board when announcing the next "L" stop.